-We must have the curiosity to explore new things and the vision to see beyond what’s directly in front of us and see the possibilities.
-Have the passion to execute the plan and bring the vision to fruition.
-This road is often the one less travelled and fraught with obstacles, we must have the courage to face adversity along the way and the determination to forge ahead.
-Through it all, ensure our integrity remains intact and serves as a guiding principle that will help us grow and retain our instilled values.
+We must have the curiosity to explore new things, the vision to see the possibilities and the passion to execute the plan.
+We must have the courage to face adversity and the determination to forge ahead and ensure our integrity remains intact and serves as a guiding principle that will help us change the world.

 Students will learn coding essentials using Scratch , designed at the Massachusetts Institute of Technology (MIT).
-Scratch is a fun and engaging tool to teach students basic programming concepts to capture, engage and demonstrate the power of computing during the course of 8-weeks.
+Scratch is a fun and engaging tool to teach students basic programming concepts to capture, engage and demonstrate the power of computing.
 Students will have an opportunity to showcase their work.

 Apply to i6

 Parents will learn computing essentials including word processing, email management and navigating social media.
-Parent sessions are run concurrently with student sessions during the 8-weeks.
 Parents are encouraged to actively engage and help their child prepare for final presentations.